Angular complexity in strong lens substructure detection: Method

 We use three distinct models for substructure detection which vary in the allowed angular complexity for the macro model.
 This is achieved by training the three models on similar but separate datasets.
 Each model then effectively learns a different prior for the macro model.
 In the first model, $\modelone$, the lens galaxy mass profile is an elliptical power-law plus external shear.
 The lens Einstein radius, axis ratio, mass profile slope, position angle, and external shear strength and angle vary across a large uniform range in the training data.
 The second and third models, $\modeltwo$ and $\modelthree$, use the same ingredients as $\modelone$ but add multipole terms to the convergence of the lensing galaxy.
 We use the definition given by \citet{Powell2022} for the convergence $\kappa_m$ due to a multipole of order $m$,

 where $\theta$ is the angular radial distance from the centre of the lens, $\phi$ is the polar angle, $\gamma$ is the slope of the lensing galaxy power-law mass profile, and $a_m$ and $b_m$ are the sine and cosine amplitudes.
+The slope of the multipole components is the same as the power-law for the sake of simplicity, and so as not to introduce extra radial complexity which might have an effect beyond the angular complexity we focus on here.
+In general, there may be scenarios which require a separate slope for the multipole component.
 We also define the multipole strength, $\mstrength$, and multipole angle, $\mangle$, as

 respectively. \Cref{fig:multipole-critical-curves} shows the effect of these multipole perturbations on the lens.

 Models $\modeltwo$ and $\modelthree$ use multipoles of order 1, 3, and 4.
 The quadrupole ($m=2$) perturbation is not used in any model because the elliptical lens mass model and the external shear already have this complexity.
 In the training data for $\modeltwo$, $\eta_m$ is drawn uniformly in the range $\eta_m<0.01$.
 In $\modelthree$ this is extended to $\eta_m<0.03$.
 The multipole angle $\phi_m$ is drawn from $0\leq\phi_m<2\pi$.
 The coefficients for each order are drawn independently, so that training examples can include any combination of the three orders.
 The models are summarised in \cref{table:models}.